OutlierDetectionJL/OutlierDetection.jl/docs/src/documentation/advanced-usage.md

 ## Working with scores

 An outlier detection model, whether supervised or unsupervised, typically assigns an *outlier score* to each datapoint.
 We further differentiate between outlier scores achieved during *training* or *testing*.
-Because both train and test scores are essential for further score processing, e.g. converting the scores to classes, we provide an [`augmented_transform`](@ref) that returns a tuple of train and test scores.
+Because both train and test scores are essential for further score processing, e.g. converting the scores to classes, we provide a [`transform`](@ref) that returns a tuple of train and test scores.

 ```@example advanced
 using MLJ, OutlierDetection